On polarized K3 surfaces of genus 33: Introduction

 In the present paper, we study birational geometry of the moduli space of \emph{primitively polarized} $\mathrm{K3}$ surfaces over $\mathbb{C}$.
-Namely, we consider the pairs $(S, L)$, where $S$ is a $\mathrm{K3}$ surface over $\mathbb{C}$ and $L$ is an ample divisor on $S$ ($L$ is called the \emph{polarization} of $S$) such that $L$ corresponds to a primitive vector in the Picard lattice $\mathrm{Pic}(S)$.
-When one fixes the integer $g := (L^{2})/2 + 1$ ($g$ is called the \emph{genus} of $(S, L)$), the pairs $(S, L)$, when considered up to an isomorphism preserving $L$, are parameterized by the moduli space $\mathcal{K}_g$.
+Namely, we consider the pairs $(S, L)$, where $S$ is a complex $\mathrm{K3}$ surface and $L$ is an ample divisor on $S$ ($L$ is called \emph{polarization} of $S$) corresponding to some primitive vector in the Picard lattice $\mathrm{Pic}(S)$.
+Once the integer $g := (L^{2})/2 + 1$ (called the \emph{genus} of $(S, L)$) is fixed, the pairs $(S, L)$, when considered up to isomorphisms preserving $L$, are parameterized by the moduli space $\mathcal{K}_g$.

-Recall that $\mathcal{K}_g$ is a quasi-projective algebraic variety (see \cite{bayle-borel}, \cite{viehweg}).
-In particular, one may study such basic questions of birational geometry as rationality of $\mathcal{K}_g$, its unirationality, rational connectedness, Kodaira dimension of $\mathcal{K}_g$, etc.
+Recall that $\mathcal{K}_g$ is a quasi\,-\,projective algebraic variety (see \cite{bayle-borel}, \cite{viehweg}).
+In particular, one may study such basic questions of birational geometry for $\mathcal{K}_g$ as rationality, unirationality, rational connectedness, Kodaira dimension estimate, etc.